UiL-OTS-labs-PRESENTATION/Ao-Chen-Word-Learning-Experiment/README.md

 * 'BLANK'
 * 'blank'

-During training phase each trial is a group/set of three sub trials.
+During the block that represent a training phase each group/set consists of three sub trials.
-During test phase each trial consists of a group/set of a single sub trial.
+During the block that represents a trest phase each group/set consists of a single sub trial.
-Being a member of a trial group is indicated via the input list.
+Members of sub trials are indicated via the `GROUP_IDENTITY` column in the input list.

 # Important Keys
+The following keys are relevant in the experiment.
-* *Enter or Return* continues the attention grabber and pause
+* *Enter or Return* continues the attention grabber and pause, sends `trigger 3`
-* *Space (down)* indicates the start of a looking epoch
+* *Space (down)* indicates the start of a looking epoch, sends `trigger 1`
-* *Space (up)* indicates the end of a looking epoch
+* *Space (up)* indicates the end of a looking epoch, sends `trigger 2`

 # Input Lists
 An input list should be a tab-delimited text file with _no empty line_ at the end of the file.
 It should have the following columns:
 * `UNIQUE_IDENTITY`: a unique number for each trial
-* `BLOCK`: block number (`1` for training test, `2` for test phase)
+* `BLOCK`: `1` for training phase, `2` for test phase)
 * `GROUP_IDENTITY`: if sub trial belongs to a group/set of trials (used for randomisation)
 * `IMAGE_FILE`
 * `START1`